-it began as MDM
+What began as MDM

-has evolved through EMM
+Has since evolved through EMM

 Mobile Device Management [MDM] – while a familiar label – no longer accurately describes the capabilities of these cloud-based SaaS environments, which are now referred to as Unified Endpoint Management [UEM] solutions.